AUSactive Audit Policy

 Registration Requirements

-1. A registrant selected for audit will receive notification via email and/or mail including an outline of the audit process and requirements.
+• A registrant selected for audit will receive notification via email including an outline of the audit process and requirements.

-3. AUSactive will review the evidence presented within a 14 day period.
+• AUSactive will review the evidence presented within a 14-day period.

-4. If the registrant is found to have complied with registration requirements, he or she will be notified via email or mail immediately.
+• If the registrant is found to have complied with registration requirements, they will be notified via email or mail immediately.

 Non-Compliance

-If a registrant is found to be non-compliant with re-registration requirements, he or she will be notified immediately and the following process will apply:
+If a registrant is found to be non-compliant with registration requirements, they will be notified immediately and the following process will apply:

-• Failure to meet the required outlined registration requirements will result in the suspension of the individual's registration, including the removal from the listing on the AUSactive Register of Professionals.
+• Suspension of the individual's registration, including the removal from the listing on the AUSactive Register of Professionals.

-• Individuals who are suspended or de-registered will be required to present their current First Aid and CPR qualifications and demonstrate 20 CECs during the two (2) year term prior to their renewal of registration.
+• Individuals who are suspended will be required to present their current First Aid and CPR qualifications prior to their renewal of registration.

 Appeals Process